o2r-project/o2r-guestlister/README.md

 ## Environment variables

-*To ensure the guestlister allows offline login, these values have to match the  the [o2r-bouncer](https://github.com/o2r-project/o2r-bouncer#available-environment-variables) configuration, i.e. the client ID, client secret, mongodb configuration and the oauth URLs have to match*
+*To ensure the guestlister allows offline login, these values have to match the  the [o2r-bouncer](https://github.com/o2r-project/o2r-bouncer#available-environment-variables) configuration, i.e. the client ID, client secret, mongodb configuration and the oauth URLs have to be the same.*

 * `GUESTLISTER_PORT`
   Define on which port guestlister should listen.
 Defaults to `8383`.
 * `BOUNCER_PORT`
   Specifies on which port the bouncer is listening.
-Defaults to `8383`.
+Defaults to `8083`.
 * `GUESTLISTER_MONGODB` __Required__
   Location for the mongo db.
 Defaults to `mongodb://localhost/`.
 You will very likely need to change this.
 * `GUESTLISTER_MONGODB_DATABASE`
   Which database inside the mongo db should be used.
 Defaults to `muncher`.
-* `CREATE_USERS_ON_STARTUP`
-  Create three testusers when starting the service: A basic user with level `100`, an editor with level `500` and an admin with level `1000`.
-Defaults to `true`
 * `OAUTH_URL_AUTHORIZATION`
   Authorization URL used for the OAuth2 server.
 Defaults to `/oauth/authorize`.
 * `OAUTH_URL_TOKEN`